In the early weeks of life, babies sleep for about 16 hours a day. Planning where your baby can sleep safely is important.

 Babies should always be placed on their backs to sleep.
 Healthy babies and newborns do not choke or have any problems from sleeping on their backs.

-When your baby can roll over on his or her own from back to stomach, usually at 5 to 7 months of age, there is no need return your baby to his or her back if your baby turns over in sleep.
+When your baby can roll over on his or her own from back to stomach, there is no need to return your baby to his or her back if your baby turns over in sleep.